Whip-Torsion · Confidential preview for invited evaluator

 X axis: recoverable elastic fraction (0.40 → 0.80).
 Y axis: locomotion's share of power (0.40 → 0.70).
 Contours: 15%, 25%, 35%, 45% whole-robot reduction.
 Marker: your current assumptions.

-The honest read: W stays at or above ~15% across essentially the entire plausible region, and
+The conservative read: W stays at or above ~15% across essentially the entire plausible region, and

 only reaches the high-40s in the compliant-co-design corner.
 That is the claim, stated as a